syncfusion-content/wpf-docs/wpf/GridControl/Testability-Frameworks.md

 }

->
+{% endhighlight  %}

-> _Note: We have added minimal set of Linq-to-UIAutomation classes that would translate the LINQ query for searching the AutomationElement from the root hierarchy.
-With Linq-To-UIAutomation library, only First method is supported now._
+> Note: We have added minimal set of Linq-to-UIAutomation classes that would translate the LINQ query for searching the AutomationElement from the root hierarchy.
+With Linq-To-UIAutomation library, only First method is supported now.

 The Grid Automation element is obtained.